 If you’ve ever passed urine and had it burn like molten lava, chances are you’ve experienced the pain of a urinary tract infection (UTI).
 The doctors at Prince William Urology Associates know how terrible a UTI can be, and they’re here to help.
-From their convenient locations in Manassas and Haymarket, Virginia, Prince William Urology Associates can help relieve you of your burning, fast.
+From their convenient locations in Manassas, Virginia, Prince William Urology Associates can help relieve you of your burning, fast.
 If you think you may suffer from a UTI, call Prince William Urology Associates or schedule an appointment online today.

 Urinary tract infections are microbial infections of any part of your urinary system, which includes your urethra, bladder, ureters, and kidneys.
 Most UTIs affect the lower urinary tract, which extends from your urethra to your bladder.
 Bacteria such as E. coli are usually the cause of UTIs, but they can also be the result of fungal infections or, more rarely, even some types of viruses.

 The symptoms of UTIs may vary depending on what part of your urinary tract is affected.
 However, common symptoms of lower urinary tract infections include:

 Upper urinary tract infections infect the kidneys and are more dangerous than lower UTIs.
 These infections may be accompanied by fever, chills, nausea, and vomiting.

 If left untreated, upper UTIs can even spread to your bloodstream, a condition known as urosepsis.
 Urosepsis is extremely dangerous and can be fatal.
 If you’re experiencing any of these symptoms, schedule an appointment at Prince William Urology Associates immediately.